-2026 BYD Sealion 5: price, specs and release date in Australia
+2026 BYD Sealion 5: price, specs, range & release date in Australia

-BYD’s rapid expansion and its march towards the top of the Australian new vehicle sales charts will be bolstered by the arrival early next year of the 2026 BYD Sealion 5 medium-sized plug-in hybrid SUV.
+BYD’s rapid expansion and its march towards the top of the Australian new vehicle sales charts will be bolstered by the arrival early next year of the 2026 BYD Sealion 5 medium SUV – now confirmed as the cheapest plug-in hybrid car on the market.

-To be launched alongside the all-new BYD Sealion 8 seven-seat plug-in hybrid family SUV, the Sealion 5 is one of four new models coming soon from the fast-growing Chinese brand, which is also preparing to set sail with its premium Denza brand.
-The other two are price-leading EVs due in November 2025: the BYD Atto 1 compact hatch, which is primed to become Australia’s cheapest electric car, and the BYD Atto 2 small SUV.
+Launching alongside the all-new BYD Sealion 8 seven-seat plug-in hybrid family SUV, the Sealion 5 is one of four new models from the fast-growing Chinese brand, which is also preparing to set sail with its premium Denza brand.
+The other two are price-leading EVs that are also now on sale: the BYD Atto 1 compact hatch, which is Australia’s cheapest electric car, and the BYD Atto 2 small SUV.

 The Sealion 5 will take its place alongside the similarly sized BYD Sealion 6 PHEV and take full advantage of booming hybrid car sales in Australia, where other models like the BYD Shark 6 PHEV dual-cab ute are building a strong presence.